kailash-manasarovar/statement/docs/timeline/2024/march.md

 - The woman is a bit taken aback, Paqui is very nervous, but she then goes on to reiterate that I have been saying things online and the police must be called.
 - She starts asking me questions about what I'm saying on Twitter.
 - I find it very threatening, I tell her I don't like the way she is talking to me, and say that I'm not speaking to her further without a lawyer present.
 - The woman leaves.
+I never hear from her or anyone else from the Generalitat again.

+## Wednesday 6th March

-## Stolen iPad
+### Stolen iPad

 - I can't find my iPad and I believe it is stolen.
 - I ask Gloria at the conservatory if anyone has handed in an iPad.